Accessible guide for Aisle Barn guests

 Wiveliscombe has the best butchers anywhere, Thornes (park in the car park at the bottom of the village and use the ramped access).
 Great local outdoor food market every Saturday morning W).
 Wellington has good local shops and a Waitrose W.

 Wellington (10-minute drive) is our local market town and has an excellent range of shops – bakeries, delis, health-food, butchers, supermarkets, etc.

 Ling Shooting W: https://www.lingshooting.co.uk/

 Abby and Ed Ling’s clay shooting school (4 minute-drive).
 Has disabled loo, all on one level and enthusiastic about shooting tuition for all.
 Great family, serious shooting school and our friends and farming neighbours.
+No also has a farm shop with local eggs, bread, pastries, milk, veg and more.
 W

 The Quantocks AONB: https://www.quantockhills.com/